-8. Conclusion and future work
+9. Conclusion and future works

-In this work, we presented an intelligent surveillance system able to autonomously monitor a room and to locate and track an intruder entering the room.
+In this work, we presented an intelligent surveillance system able to autonomously monitor a room and to locate a track an intruder entering the room.
 The data gathered by the heterogeneous sensory agents are fused to obtain a global estimation of the position of the intruder.
-The system uses a static vision agent, a mobile vision agent and a static acoustic agent, but it has been designed in order to connect any number of sensory agents.
-The experiments reported in this paper were limited to qualitative tests of the system.
-More detailed experiments will produce a quantitative evaluation of the system.
-In addition, even if the experiments produced in this paper are limited to the tracking of one intruder, the system is designed in order to track several intruders at the same time.
+The system uses a static vision agent, a mobile vision agent and five steerable acoustic agents, but it has been designed in order to connect any number of sensory agents.